A Quick Intro to User Generated Content

 Pixlee takes a unique approach to UGC – combining it with influencer marketing to bolster sales and increase conversions.

 Another impactful thing Pixlee does is help you create what they call a “shoppable Instagram.”
-Pixlee explains it this way: “Create a direct link from inspiration on Instagram to purchase on your site by making your content fully shoppable.”
+Pixlee explains this: “Create a direct link from inspiration on Instagram to purchase on your site by making your content fully shoppable.”

 Why Your UGC Journey Should Start Now

-The internet moves at such a fast pace that it can be hard to stay on top of the changing trends sometimes.
+The internet moves so fast that it can be hard to stay on top of the changing trends sometimes.
 UGC, however, is here to stay.
 It has been around for years but seems to be gaining momentum daily.

 Building trust with your audience and creating more brand awareness is essential regardless of your industry.
-There are different ways to go about it, but few are as effective and impactful as UGC when done right.
+There are different ways to go about it, but few are as effective and impactful as UGC.

 How are you going to begin integrating UGC into your marketing strategy?
 Do you have any UGC hacks that are working well?